Application of biofilms in industry

+Application of biofilms in industry examines how biofilms are put to use in industry, even though they are often treated as something to be removed in other contexts.
+Biofilm-based systems can require less space and improve efficiency relative to traditional industrial methods.

 Introduction

 Many microorganisms can naturally grow together on surfaces to form complex aggregations in thick layers called biofilms.
 There has been a great effort to develop efficient methods for biofilm removal or prevention in clinical and food manufacturing processes.
 On the other hand, current research suggested that biofilms can be useful for constructive purposes such as a template of new materials that may find applications in the industry.
 One distinctive characteristic of biofilm formation is that microorganisms within biofilms are often much tougher and more resistant to environmental stress compared to individual microorganisms.
 Despite the biofilms being highly dynamic in nature, the cells inside the aggregate are stationary and are able to adapt to adverse environments.
 This phenomenon of enhanced resistance can be beneficial in industrial chemical production where microorganisms within biofilms may tolerate higher chemical concentration and act as robust biorefineries for various products.
 These microbes have also been used in bioremediation to remove contaminants from freshwater and wastewater.
 More novel uses of biofilms include generating electricity using microbial fuel cells.
 Challenges to scaling up this technology include cost, controlling the growth of biofilms, and membrane fouling.